-Bovine high-mountain disease (BHMD) is a noncontagious swelling of edematous fluid in the ventral parasternal muscles (brisket region), the ventral aspect of the body including the abdomen, and the submandibular region in cattle raised in high-altitude regions (>5,000 ft [1,524 m]) in the western USA most commonly and substantially affecting Colorado, Wyoming, New Mexico, and Utah.
-It also affects cattle in mountainous ranges of the world, most commonly at elevations >6,500 ft (1981 m) in western Canada and South America.
+Bovine high-mountain disease (BHMD) is characterized by a noncontagious swelling of edematous fluid in the ventral parasternal muscles (brisket region), the ventral aspect of the body including the abdomen, and the submandibular region in cattle raised in high-altitude regions (>5,000 ft [1,524 m]) in the western USA most commonly and substantially affecting Colorado, Wyoming, New Mexico, and Utah.
+It also affects cattle in mountainous ranges of the world, most commonly at elevations >6,500 ft (1,981 m) in western Canada and South America.
 BHMD affects cattle of all ages and breeds, but not necessarily equally.

 BHMD is a result of pulmonary arterial hypertension induced by pulmonary hypoxia occurring at high altitude.
 Hypoxia-induced pulmonary arterial vasoconstriction and arterial hyperplasia reduce the diameter of the pulmonary arterioles, resulting in pulmonary hypertension and subsequent right ventricular (RV) hypertrophy.
 Without intervention to reduce the hypoxia-induced pulmonary hypertension, the disease will eventually progress to RV congestive/dilatory cardiac failure.
 Rarely, similar lesions have been described in severely stressed and parasitized sheep and deer.
-Etiologically similar hypoxia-related heart failure has also been described in chickens in the Andes Mountains and people living at extreme elevations.
-The incidence in cattle on high mountain pastures averages 3% with variations from 0.5–5% but has been as much as 65% in a genetically susceptible calf crop.
+Etiologically similar hypoxia-related heart failure has also been described in chickens in the Andes Mountains and in people living at extreme elevations.
+The incidence in cattle on high mountain pastures averages 3%–5% with variations from 0.5%–10% but has been as much as 65% in a genetically susceptible calf crop.
 A 25% calf loss is not uncommon in the high elevations of Colorado and Wyoming.

 Although many factors may contribute to the incidence of BMHD, the pathogenesis is directly related to the hypoxic condition that results from high altitude.
 Pulmonary vascular shunting is a normal physiologic response to hypoxic conditions and is seen in all animals.
-Strong responses are seen in cattle, horses, and pigs, while people, dogs, guinea pigs, and llamas are less responsive.
-These findings and the high incidence of disease in cattle indicate that they are uniquely susceptible.
-The vasoconstriction mechanism of shunting is a means of diverting unoxygenated blood to oxygen-rich regions of the lungs and away from regions that are poorly oxygenated.
+Strong responses are seen in cattle, horses, and pigs, whereas people, dogs, guinea pigs, and llamas are less responsive.
+These findings and the high incidence of disease in cattle indicate they are uniquely susceptible.
+The vasoconstriction mechanism of shunting is a way to divert unoxygenated blood to oxygen-rich regions of the lungs (dorsal aspect) and away from poorly oxygenated regions (ventral aspect).
 Exaggerated shunting in response to hypoxia, the anatomic pattern of the bovine lobulated lung, and the small lung-size/body-weight ratio all contribute to a severe loss of functional pulmonary capacity.

 Pulmonary vascular shunting is initially mediated through pulmonary arteriole constriction in the acute stages of hypoxia.
 Vascular hypertrophy and thickening of the medial layers of the pulmonary arterioles (medial hypertrophy) and adventitial tissues occurs with chronic hypoxic exposure (>3 wk).
 Vascular remodeling leading to loss of peripheral pulmonary arteries also contributes to increased pulmonary resistance.
-This combination of events causes significant pulmonary hypertension, which leads to a progression of cardiac pathology: RV hypertrophy, followed by RV dilation, and finally right-sided CHF.
+This combination of events causes significant pulmonary hypertension, which leads to a progression of cardiac pathology: RV hypertrophy, followed by RV dilation, and finally right congestive heart failure (CHF).

 This pathogenesis of exaggerated vasoconstrictive shunting, arterial medial and adventitial hypertrophy, and vascular obliteration resulting in pulmonary hypertension appears to be characteristic of some cattle and is highly heritable.
 Some cattle appear to be more naturally resistant to this process, both on an individual and breed basis.
 There is marked individual and interspecies variability in hypoxia-induced increases in pulmonary vascular resistance.
 The role of genetics in BHMD is supported by high familial incidence with marked variation in susceptibility between individual animals, breeds, and other species of animals.
 There is strong evidence that the susceptibility of cattle to hypoxia-induced pulmonary hypertension is inherited.
 In addition to underlying genetic predisposition, altered chemoreceptor activity or myocardial metabolism may also play a role.
 Acute viral or bacterial respiratory disease can exacerbate pulmonary hypoxia of high altitude, resulting in a rapid onset of RV failure.